Scientific program

 Spektrum 1 & 2

-Organizers: Mariona Ruis (Spain) & Silvia Vannuccini (Italy)
+Organizers: Mariona Rius (Spain) & Silvia Vannuccini (Italy)

-• Role of microRNA in the endometriosis diagnosis – Hannah Surmann (US/Germany)
+• Role of microRNA in the endometriosis diagnosis – Hanna Surmann (US/Germany)

 • Microbiome and gynecological disorders – Guillaume Parpex (France)